HUMOR IN POLITICS / VIDEO'S

 compassionate conservatism (n.)
 Poignant concern for the very wealthy.

 creation science (n.)
-Pseudo-science that claims George W. Bush's
+Pseudo-science that claims George W. Bush's resemblance to a chimpanzee is totally coincidental.

 DeLay, Tom (n.)
 Past tense of De Lie.